kobiba007/nasa_api_monitor/README.md

           summary: "High memory usage detected"
           description: "The memory usage on {{ $labels.instance }} is above 90%."
 ```
+#### restart prometheus service

 ### 3. Simulate Incidents
-To triger Alertmanager, add the following line to /etc/hosts:
+To triger Alertmanager, we wil change the DNS record for api.nasa.gov, add the following line to /etc/hosts:
 ```bash
 109.94.209.70     api.nasa.gov
 ```